lsamoy/lsamoyan/_pages/sonobuoy.md

 Assembly/Prototyping:

 1. Printed and assembled the 3D printed into the skeleton that will contain all of the electronics for each of the new buoys.
+2. Flashed the Particle Boron with the cor